xjwxjw/VPSS/README.md

         put the data into ./Data;
         put the pretained model (should be unzipped first) into ./PretrainedModels;
         run: python generate_vpss.py.

-Note that we keep updating the code to make it more efficient and much lighter.
-Therefore the detailed module implementation is different from that in orginal paper described.
-But the main idea is unchanged behined the code, which is sampling and selection.

 TO DO: